-- a.
-An up-to-date MS4 map (see Part III.B.2.(c)(1)); - b.
-Methods for informing and training MS4 field staff (See Part III.B.2.(c)(2)); - c.
+a.
+An up-to-date MS4 map (see Part III.B.2.(c)(1)); b.
+Methods for informing and training MS4 field staff (See Part III.B.2.(c)(2));

+c.
 Procedures for tracing the source of an illicit discharge (see Part III.
+B.2.(c)(5));

-B.2.(c)(5)); - d.
-Procedures for removing the source of the illicit discharge (see Part III.B.2.(c)(5)); - e.
+d.
+Procedures for removing the source of the illicit discharge (see Part III.B.2.(c)(5));

+e.
 For Level 2, 3 and 4 small MS4s, if applicable, procedures to prevent and correct any leaking on-site sewage disposal systems that discharge into the small MS4; f.
-For Level 4 small MS4s, procedures for identifying - f.
-For Level 4 small MS4s, procedures for identifying priority areas within the small MS4 likely to have illicit discharges, and a list of all such areas identified in the small MS4 (See Part III.B.2.(q)(1)); - g.
-For Level 4 small MS4s, field screening to detect illicit discharges (See Part III.B.2.(g)(2)). - (2) For non-traditional small MS4s, if illicit connections or illicit discharges are observed related to another operator's MS4, the permittee shall notify the other MS4 operator within 48 hours of discovery.
-If notification to the other MS4 operator is not practicable, then the permittee shall notify the appropriate TCEO regional office of the possible illicit connection. - (3) If another MS4 operator notifies the permittee of an illegal connection or illicit discharge to the small MS4, then the permittee shall follow the requirements specified in Part III.B.2.(c)(3). - (4) All permittees shall review and update as necessary, the SWMP and MCM implementation procedures required by Part III.A.2..
+For Level 4 small MS4s, procedures for identifying priority areas within the small MS4 likely to have illicit discharges, and a list of all such areas identified in the small MS4 (See Part III.B.2.(g)(1));

+g.
+For Level 4 small MS4s, field screening to detect illicit discharges (See Part III.B.2.(g)(2)).

+(2) For non-traditional small MS4s, if illicit connections or illicit discharges are observed related to another operator's MS4, the permittee shall notify the other MS4 operator within 48 hours of discovery.
+If notification to the other MS4 operator is not practicable, then the permittee shall notify the appropriate TCEQ regional office of the possible illicit connection.

+(3) If another MS4 operator notifies the permittee of an illegal connection or illicit discharge to the small MS4, then the permittee shall follow the requirements specified in Part III.B.2.(c)(3).

+(4) All permittees shall review and update as necessary, the SWMP and MCM implementation procedures required by Part III.A.2..
 Any changes must be reflected in the annual report.
-Such written procedures must be maintained, either on site or in the SWMP and made available for inspection by the TCEQ. - (b) Allowable Non-Stormwater Discharges the permittee or the TCEQ identifies the flow as a significant source of pollutants to the small MS4.
+Such written procedures must be maintained, either on site or in the SWMP and made available for inspection by the TCEQ.

+(b) Allowable Non-Stormwater Discharges

-Non-stormwater flows listed in Part II.C do not need to be considered by the permittee as an illicit discharge requiring elimination unless
+Non-stormwater flows listed in Part II.C do not need to be considered by the permittee as an illicit discharge requiring elimination unless the permittee or the TCEQ identifies the flow as a significant source of pollutants to the small MS4.